 - Stick vacuums: what you need to know

-- How much does a stick vacuum cost?
+- How much do stick vacuums cost?

 - Key features to consider